zshhans/MSD-Mixer/README.md

 # **MSD-Mixer**: A Multi-Scale Decomposition MLP-Mixer for Time Series Analysis

-This is the [PyTorch](https://pytorch.org/) implementation of our paper: ***A Multi-Scale Decomposition MLP-Mixer for Time Series Analysis***. (https://arxiv.org/abs/2310.11959)
+This is the [PyTorch](https://pytorch.org/) and [Lightning](https://lightning.ai/) implementation of our paper: ***A Multi-Scale Decomposition MLP-Mixer for Time Series Analysis***. (https://arxiv.org/abs/2310.11959)

-If you find this repo useful, please consider cite our paper:
+If you find this repo useful, please consider citing our paper:
 ```
 @misc{zhong2023multiscale,
       title={A Multi-Scale Decomposition MLP-Mixer for Time Series Analysis},